Untapped Potential: The Role of Training in Public Health

 Time to train

-Organisations often cannot cover their employee’s workload if they leave to attend a training course, which leads to higher burnout and stress among the workforces along with being unable to develop the expertise of their workforce.
-Staff must be provided with protected time for fully funded professional development.
+Organisations often cannot cover their employees' workloads if they leave to attend a training course, which leads to higher burnout and stress among workforces – along with being unable to develop the expertise of their workforce.
+To combat this, staff must be provided with protected time for fully funded professional development.

 Tell Wes Streeting there's no prevention without the public health workforce